service-design-tools/sdt-website/_tutorials/how-to-deal-with-data-management-and-protection-during-a-project.md

       Nations Office of The Humanitarian Affairs (OCHA);

-      \- Educate users to be always aware of their rights and potential threats while building trustful long-term relationships for your client organizations.
+      \-Educate users to be always aware of their rights and potential threats while building trustful long-term relationships for your client organizations.
 You might consider using [Personas for privacy and security](https://medium.com/@gusandrews/user-personas-for-privacy-and-security-a8b35ae5a63b) to highlight the knowledge and awareness gaps of different user types in terms of their data privacy rights and take punctual actions to improve user experience in order to fill the gaps.
 Or you can look at the [Pillars for data handling](https://raftcollective.com/thinking/gdpr/#popUpProtect) elaborated by Raft Collective;

-      \- Identify and communicate potential data impacts for each stakeholder group (e.g. inform users about third party data sharing or terms of services and make sure they have control over their information).
+      \-Identify and communicate potential data impacts for each stakeholder group (e.g. inform users about third party data sharing or terms of services and make sure they have control over their information).
 You can look at the [Privacy statement](https://www.visualcontracts.eu/legal/privacy-statement/) by Visual Contracts as a good example to follow;

       \- Come up with measuring and treatment mechanisms for these impacts.
 To prevent data breaches you can look at the  [Guide to the general data protection regulation (GDPR)](https://raftcollective.com/thinking/gdpr/#popUpProtect) by the UK Information Commissioner’s Office.
 Make sure to get creative with the metrics and to not miss the qualitative impacts.